NixOS/rfcs/rfcs/0006-runtime-references-interface.md

 scanning in stdenv and add hooks to disable it or do something afterward, and use that infrastructure to replace nukeReferences usage etc.

+Once we have recursive nix, we may be able to get away with removing or reducing the `build-time-requisites` file.